When You Visit

 Q: How long should we plan for our visit?

 A: We suggest at least an hour to thoroughly enjoy your visit here at the Refuge.
-In addition to visiting the donkeys and mules, we have a small concession and a lovely Donkey Shoppe where you can purchase a special memento of your time with the donkeys and gifts for your friends and family.
+In addition to visiting the donkeys and mules, we have a lovely Donkey Shoppe where you can purchase a special memento of your time with the donkeys and gifts for your friends and family.
+You are also welcome to enjoy a rest at our picnic tables & on the sundeck.

 Q: Is there a discount for families or larger groups?